-- Transfer Credit Limits: Up to 5 semester credits of graduate coursework from an outside institution or up to 10 credits of graduate coursework from Hamline taken before admission may be used to fulfill elective requirements. - Maximum Age of Transfer Credit: 7 years prior to admission - Minimum Grade: B- (no P/S) - Requirements: Coursework may not be from an already earned degree.
+Transfer Credit Limits: Up to 5 semester credits of graduate coursework from an outside institution or up to 10 credits of graduate coursework from Hamline taken before admission may be used to fulfill elective requirements.

+Maximum Age of Transfer Credit: 7 years prior to admission Minimum Grade: B (no P/S)

+Requirements: Coursework may not be from an already earned degree.
+Transfer credits can be Literacy-related courses only.